 We work with UNECE member States to improve the monitoring of gender equality in all its many dimensions across the region, by facilitating the exchange of best practices and the development of guidelines and recommendations on the collection, production and dissemination of gender-relevant indicators.
-Our work in this area is guided by the Gender Steering Group which, among other activities, holds biennial Work Sessions on Gender Statistics.
-These work sessions provide a regular forum for member States, international organizations working in statistics, and others, to share and develop ideas concerning concepts, methodology, progress and emerging issues in gender statistics.
+Our work in this area is guided by the Steering Group on Gender Statistics which, among other activities, prepares meetings of the Group of Experts on Gender Statistics approximately every 18 months.
+These expert meetings provide a regular forum for member States, international organizations working in statistics, and others, to share and develop ideas concerning concepts, methodology, progress and emerging issues in gender statistics.

 - Gender in the UNECE Statistics Database

 - Using gender statistics: A toolkit for training data users